×

 We asked people how much they someone comfortably live on in Taiwan, they wrote:

 "The cost of living in Taiwan is generally considered to be quite affordable.
 The cost of basic necessities such as food, transportation, and housing are all relatively low compared to other countries.
 Additionally, the cost of entertainment and leisure activities is also quite reasonable.
-Overall, Taiwan is a great place to live for those looking for an affordable lifestyle," said one expat in Taiwan.
+Overall, Taiwan is a great place to live for those looking for an affordable lifestyle," said one expat who made the move to Taiwan.

 "The cost of living in Taiwan is generally considered to be quite affordable.
 However, the cost of living in the capital city of Taipei is significantly higher than in other parts of the country.
 The rental price for a nice 1 bedroom apartment in Taipei is around $1,000 USD per month, while a nice 2 bedroom apartment can cost up to $1,500 USD per month.
-Eating dinner at a moderately priced restaurant in Taiwan can cost around $10 USD per person," remarked one expat living in Taiwan.
+Eating dinner at a moderately priced restaurant in Taiwan can cost around $10 USD per person," said one expat.

 What type of recreational facilities are in Taiwan?